Anna Johnson Gates

-Anna Johnson Gates (January 25, 1889 - January 12, 1939) was a suffragist and progressive era politician who was the first woman elected to the West Virginia Legislature.
+Anna Johnson Gates (January 25, 1889 - January 12, 1939) was an American suffragist and Progressive Era politician who was the first woman elected to the West Virginia Legislature.

 She married Harry Gates, and after his death, she married Tom Gates in 1915.

 Women's civic clubs

 Gates was active in the General Federation of Women's Clubs.
 In the 1920s, she was the founder of the Charleston Business and Professional Women's Club, and the Women's Democratic Executive Committee.

 Political career

 Gates began her political career by working with suffrage organizations in Kanawha County, distinguishing herself as an activist and gaining respect in the community.
 She remained politically active after women gained the right to vote and established herself as a successful voice for the Democratic Party in her area of West Virginia.
 She served as associate chairman of the Democratic executive committee of Kanawha County in 1920.
 In July 1922, Gates announced her candidacy for a seat in the West Virginia House of Delegates.
 Her election would make her the first women to hold a seat in the West Virginia Legislator.